tikhono/CryptoHackPals/pals/set3/_19_break_fixed_nonce_ctr_mode_usong_substitutions/README.md

 >
 > (This should produce 40 short CTR-encrypted ciphertexts).
 >
-> Because the CTR nonce wasn't randomized for each encryption, each ciphertext has been encrypted against the same keystream.
+> Because the CTR nonce wasn't randomized for each encryption, each CIPHERTEXT has been encrypted against the same keystream.
 This is very bad.
 >
 > Understanding that, like most stream ciphers (including RC4, and obviously any block cipher run in CTR mode), the actual "encryption" of a byte of data boils down to a single XOR operation, it should be plain that:
 >
 >       CIPHERTEXT-BYTE XOR PLAINTEXT-BYTE = KEYSTREAM-BYTE
 >
-> And since the keystream is the same for every ciphertext:
+> And since the keystream is the same for every CIPHERTEXT:
 >
 >       CIPHERTEXT-BYTE XOR KEYSTREAM-BYTE = PLAINTEXT-BYTE (ie, "you don't
 >       say!")